-A heavier mesh (300-360 g/m2) has greater mechanical strength, which is why, in certain cases, it is used around the footings of buildings in combination with specific skimming products (e.g. MAPETHERM AR1LIGHT or MAPETHERM FLEX RP), which are much stronger than the skimming products normally used for external insulation systems.
+Heavier mesh (300-360 g/m2) is stronger which is why, in certain cases, it is used around the footings of buildings in combination with specific skimming products (e.g. MAPETHERM AR 1 LIGHT or MAPETHERM FLEX RP), which are much stronger than the skimming products normally used for external insulation systems.